Article ID: m0057Last Modified: 15-Nov-2024

 Requirement for longer retention for full backups (GFS) ✔️

-To meet your requirements, you should select to keep backups for 2 months and enable GFS with monthly full backups kept for 36 months.
-The backup run that is not selected for GFS will only be purged when 2 months expired for the last restore point of the previous generation containing this backup run.
-The backup runs of the current generation can never be purged.
+To meet your requirements, set the retention period to 3 months and enable GFS to retain monthly full backups for 36 months.
+Full backups (restore points) not selected for GFS, along with incremental backups, will be purged only when 3 months have expired for them and the last restore point in the previous generation containing this restore point.
+Restore points in the current generation cannot be purged.

 Read more about the GFS policy in the GFS section.

-First generation was created on November 1 ( 2024) with full backup.
-This full backup will automatically be selected as GFS monthly full backup and can only be purged after 3 years (36 months expire).
-Last restore point of this generation was created on November 30 and expires after 2 months (retention period).
-Then, all restore points based on incremental backup from this generation can be purged on February 1, after the retention period expires for the last restore point of the generation.
+The first generation was created on November 1 ( 2023) with full backup.
+This full backup, if successful, will automatically be selected as GFS monthly full backup and can only be purged after 3 years (when 36 months will expire).
+The last restore point of this generation was created on November 30 and expires after 3 months (retention period).
+Then, all restore points based on incremental backup from this generation can be purged on March 1, after the retention period expires for the last restore point of the generation.

 Edit Retention Policy

-To modify the retention policy for the backup plan, proceed as follows:
+To edit the retention policy for a backup plan:

 1. Open the Management Console.